aaivanov1/knapsack_problem/README.md

 # knapsack_problem
 Solution to the Knapsack Problem

-The program takes two parameters - the CSV file containing the values AND the max weight:
+The program takes two parameters - the CSV file containing the values and the max weight:

 # java Knapsack.java knapsack.csv 7
 -------------------------------------------------------------------------------------------